adrianbacceli/Knowledge_Management/content/02_Cybersecurity/Threat Intelligence/Indicators of Compromise (IOCs) and Frameworks.md

 - **STIX/TAXII**: Structured formats and protocols for threat sharing.

 > [!tip]
-> These platforms aggregate and distribute IOCs, but detection is handled by tools like SIEMs, IDS/IPS, and EDR platforms.
+> These platforms aggregate and distribute IOCs, but detection is handled by tools like SIEMs, [[IDS-IPS]], and EDR platforms.

 ---